Trek through wildlife-rich rainforest to Guyana’s most famous waterfalls.

 Day 5: Hike to Tukiet and Kaieteur, guest house (B,L,D)

-Overnight at Kaieteur Guest House.
+Overnight at Kaieteur Guest House, in hammocks.

 Day 6: Kaieteur Falls, guest house (B,L,D)

-Overnight at Kaieteur Guest House.
+Overnight at Kaieteur Guest House, in hammocks.

 Day 7: Return to Georgetown, hotel (B,L)